-Various forward-looking statements are made in this Annual Report, which generally include the words "believe," "expect," "anticipate," "intend," "plan," "aim," "will," "may," "should," "could," "would," "likely", "estimate," "predict," "potential," "continue," "forecast," "target," "project" and similar expressions.
-Certain factors that may affect these forward-looking statements, including American Express Company's ability to achieve its goals referred to herein, are discussed on pages 84-86.
+Various forward-looking statements are made in this Annual Report, which generally include the words "believe," "expect," "anticipate," "intend," "plan," "aim," "will," "may," "should," "could," "would," "likely", "estimate," "potential," "continue," and similar expressions.
+Certain factors that may affect these forward-looking statements, including American Express Company's ability to achieve its goals referred to herein, are discussed on pages 85-87.

-©2022 American Express Company.
-All rights reserved
+©2023 American Express Company.
+All rights reserved.